oncody/civ-board-game-2010/README.md

 ## Victory Conditions
 The first player to achieve one of these four victory conditions wins the game:

-1. Military Victory - Defeat an enemy capital in battle
+1. Military Victory - Conquer an enemy capital in battle
 1. Culture Victory - Advance to the end of the culture track
-1. Technology Victory - Research a level 5 technology card
 1. Economic Victory - Reach 15 coins
+1. Technology Victory - Research a tier 5 technology

 ## Game Setup
 1. Agree on optional rules